 Benefit limits apply.
 See your Schedule of Benefits for the benefit limit.
-Once you reach your benefit limit, no more benefits will be provided toward the cost of hearing aids and related services.
+Once you reach your benefit limit, no more benefits will be provided toward the cost of hearing aids.

 Hearing (Audiology) Examinations: The plan covers exams and evaluations performed by a PCP or a network hearing specialist.